Heavy Metals In Candy

 What Florida Released About Arsenic In Candy

-In January 2026, Florida’s Healthy Florida First initiative published candy testing results that drew national attention.
+In January 2026, Florida’s Healthy Florida First initiative published testing results on 46 candy products across 10 companies. :contentReference[oaicite:0]{index=0}

-This is not a recall and it does not prove acute poisoning from a single piece of candy.
+This is not a recall and does not indicate acute toxicity from a single serving.
+The focus is chronic exposure over time.

 What The Testing Actually Measured

-The reported numbers reflect total arsenic, not clearly separated into organic and inorganic forms.
+The reported values reflect total arsenic, not a breakdown between organic and inorganic forms.

 • Cardiovascular disease